Game Boy Mini Camera inside of a game boy

 There’s something enamoring about the 1998 Game Boy Camera.
 Sure, it wasn’t a photographer’s best friend, but its all-in-one camera and software made it a delightful piece of tech from Nintendo.
 It turned a handheld game console into a digital camera for budding photographers.

 Even 25 years later, the Game Boy Camera is still being celebrated.
-But few support the quirky device more than , who recently reworked the entire thing to fit into a (basically) s💦tandard-size Gaౠme Boy cartridge.
-This is the .
+But few support the quirky device more than , who recently reworked the entire thing to fit into a (basically) standard-size Game Boy cartridge.
+This is theღ .

 Game boy cartridge comparisons